Potts Point

 Employment conditions in Potts Point remain below the national average according to AreaSearch analysis

-Conversely, construction employs only 3.4% of local workers, lower than Greater Sydney's 8.6%.
-There is one worker for every resident in Potts Point, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the twelve months to September 2025, labour force levels decreased by 1.1% combined with employment decreasing by 1.7%, resulting in a rise of 0.6 percentage points in the unemployment rate.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with an increase of 0.2 percentage points in its unemployment rate.
-Providing broader context, state-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Potts Point.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Potts Point's employment mix suggests local employment should increase by 7.4% over five years and 14.6% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.
+In contrast, construction employs only 3.4% of local workers, compared to Greater Sydney's 8.6%.
+There is one worker for every resident in Potts Point, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between September 2024 and September 2025, labour force levels decreased by 1.1% while employment decreased by 1.7%, resulting in a rise of 0.6 percentage points in the unemployment rate.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Potts Point's employment mix indicates that local employment should increase by 7.4% over five years and 14.6% over ten years, although these projections are simple weighting extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment